MarcoSaerens/networkDLA_matlab/README.md

-# Matlab code for the book: Francois Fouss, Marco Saerens and Masashi Shimbo (2016).
+# Matlab codes for the book: Francois Fouss, Marco Saerens and Masashi Shimbo (2016).
 "Algorithms and models for network data and link analysis".
 Cambridge University Press.

+Contributors: